Gallstones and Bile Duct Stones

-Laparoscopic cholecystectomy is a more minimally invasive method of gallbladder removal.
-About 95 percent of cholecystectomies are done that way.
+Laparoscopic cholecystectomy is a more minimally invasive method of gallbladder removal that accounts for approximately 95% of all cholecystectomies performed.
 Laparoscopic cholecystectomy requires several small incisions in the abdomen to allow the insertion of surgical instruments and a small video camera.
-The camera sends a magnified image from inside the body to a video monitor, giving the surgeon a close-up view of the organs and tissues.
-The surgeon watches the monitor and performs the operation by manipulating the surgical instruments through separate small incisions.
+The surgeon is provided with a close-up view from inside the body sent by the camera to a video monitor.
+He is then able to perform the procedure by manipulating his surgical instruments all while watching the monitor.

 Laparoscopic cholecystectomy does not require the abdominal muscles to be cut, and thus results in less pain, quicker healing, improved cosmetic results, and fewer complications such as infection.
 Recovery usually requires only a night in the hospital, and several days recuperation at home.

 Several methods are available, but are used only in special circumstances.